quilix/fast-notes/ASUS_ROG_Strix_F-Z690.md

 The wireless addapter worked when we tried to use it.
 We have tried it after the backports kernel linux-image-5.19.0-0.deb11.2-amd64 was installed so we do not know if the wireless addapter works  with the original kernel or if the backports kernel is required.
+The wireless antenna provided with the motherboard must be connected.

 Audio addapter
 ==============